woman holding a cup of clear water

 What Exactly is Hard Water?

 Hard water contains dissolved magnesium and calcium.
 It is measured by the is the quantity of these contaminants present in the water.
-These contaminants combine with fatty acids in soap to create an insoluble foam that reduces the effectiveness of the soap.
+These contaminants combine with fatty acids in soap to create an insoluble foam that reduces the effectiveness of the soap and can cause soap scum buildup.
 Here you can read more about hard water compared to soft water.

 How Is Water Hardness Measured?

 High levels of dissolved minerals, primarily calcium and magnesium, in your water supply are usually the cause of hard water.
 The likelihood of you experiencing hard water difficulties depends on its source.
-For instance, home well water users are especially vulnerable to this problem, and thus, measuring water hardness is compulsory.
-Here are three water hardness tests.
+For instance, home well water users are especially vulnerable to this problem, and thus, testing water hardness is compulsory.
+Here are three types of water hardness tests.

 The simplest way to test your water for hardness without going too far is to use a clean, empty bottle, tap water sample, and pure liquid dish soap.
 Fill one-third of the bottle, add a few drops of pure liquid soap, and shake the bottle ferociously for a couple of seconds.